EU agency raps Roche over lax drug-safety reporting

 "There is at present no evidence of a negative impact for patients and while the investigations are being conducted there is no need for patients or healthcare professionals to take any action," the agency said in a statement.

-The move was triggered by a routine check by British regulators that found Roche had not properly evaluated around 80,000 reports linked to a company-sponsored patient support program dating back to 1997 to see if they should be reported as suspected adverse reactions.
+The move was triggered by a routine check on safety reporting which found Roche had not properly evaluated some 80,000 reports linked to a company-sponsored patient support program dating back to 1997 to see if they should be reported as suspected adverse reactions.

 These included 15,161 deaths, which may have been due to natural disease progression but may have been connected to the drugs.
-More recent information from the company indicated fewer reports, but this needed to be verified, the agency said.
+More recent information from the company indicated fewer reports, the agency said, but this needed to be verified.

-Adverse drug reporting is designed to catch potential problems with medicines by setting a requirement for notification when a patient dies or suffers a medical setback - even if this may be due to their underlying disease.

 A Roche spokesman said the company aimed to provide a final assessment of the number of potentially missed adverse events to health authorities by January 2013.